 When Jane walked into the Safford building that morning, she was thinking about Ingrid.
 Fumbling with her key card, she noticed her fingers were jittery with nerves.
 Her usual swish and flick to get through the gates was heavy and slow.
 Sometimes stories crept up on you.
 Sometimes they came too close, and out of nowhere you’d be struggling to hold a smile together or walk without cursing what you might look like.
 Jane felt like that today – a woman who had an unyielding weight on her shoulders.
 Maybe she’d been trying so hard to raise the voices of abused women that she’d forgotten to take a deep breath in and look around her.

 As the lift ascended, her thoughts turned to Ryan.
-She’d not yet replied to his text about his latest talk on his book tour and she couldn’t bring herself to either.
+She’d not yet replied to his text about how his latest talk on his book tour went, and she couldn’t bring herself to.
 Low energy ebbed at her eyes, and already she couldn’t wait for the day to be over.
 It wasn’t a feeling she was accustomed to.

 The lift doors finally slid open, and the tiredness fell away from her.
 Almost instinctively, she clung to the comforting sound of her high heeled footsteps and watched as the shining glass walls of Scarlet Magazine sprung up ahead of her, abuzz with noise.